druimalban/saved_rap/doc/schemata.md

 Some things to keep in mind:
 - The purpose of the default prefix is to create unique identifiers for any element declared in the current schema file.
 However, it is possible that this prefix could be used across different schema files.
 Indeed, this is the approach taken for producing data models using LinkML schema files: they share a single prefix, and can import each other.
 - For example, in the `Sampling.Note` example above, other documents could refer to this identifier using the URI `https://marine.gov.scot/metadata/saved/rap/sentinel_cages_sampling/Sampling.Note` (expanded from `mssamp:Sampling.Note`).
-- Indeed, external schema files may also declare some prefix (it could be the same, `mssamp`; or, `mssamp2`, as long as it maps to the same URI as `mssamp` does in this document), they could also refer to it using that prefix.
+- Indeed, external schema files may also declare some prefix (it could be the same, `mssamp`; or e.g. `mssamp_alt`, as long as it maps to the same URI as `mssamp` does in this document), they could also refer to it using that prefix.
+- When declaring prefixes, although they are arbitrary, there tends to be conventions for certain well-known prefixes, a sample list of which is [summarised here](https://bioregistry.io/registry/).

 The basic idea here, then, is that we need to declare a default prefix which is unique to this document, to identify elements in this document, both internally and externally.